ninapioquinto/autosupport-ai/README.md

 ---

-## 🧑‍💻 Created by Nina Pioquinto
+## Created by Nina Pioquinto

-Automation Systems Engineer |
+**Automation Systems Engineer**
-Helping businesses scale smart systems with ai automation and crm solutions.
+Helping businesses scale with intelligent systems powered by AI and CRM automation.

-> Let’s build your custom system
+>  *Let’s build your custom system.*

----